RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-20.md

 </p>

 <p style="text-align: justify;">
 Understanding how to represent a graph in a computer system is critical for algorithm implementation.
-One common method is the <strong>adjacency matrix,</strong> a two-dimensional array where the element at row <code>i</code> and column <code>j</code> indicates whether there is an edge between vertex <code>i</code> and vertex <code>j</code>.
+One common method is the <strong>adjacency matrix,</strong> a two-dimensional array where the element at row $i$ and column $j$ indicates whether there is an edge between vertex $i$ and vertex $j$.
 In the case of a weighted graph, this element would hold the weight of the edge.
 The adjacency matrix is straightforward and allows for quick lookups to check if a connection exists between any two vertices.
 However, it can be inefficient in terms of space, especially for sparse graphs where the number of edges is much smaller than the number of possible vertex pairs.
 </p>

 <p style="text-align: justify;">